timliang4/TrackMatch/README.md

 The `model`, `api`, and `docs` folders contain code I wrote earlier this summer.
 The `recommendation_model.ipynb` notebook in the `model` folder provides an in-depth explanation of how recommendation relationships between Spotify tracks were modeled using Graph Theory.
 The `api` folder contains code for the Flask web API, which inferfaces with a SQL database.
 This API was deployed using AWS Elastic Beanstalk and RDS.
 The `docs` folder contains an old static webpage this site used.

-This week, I completely redid the frontend to a Vite and React app.
+This week, I completely redid the frontend using Vite and React.
 I also interfaced the React app with my TrackMatch API, added dynamic sizing for mobile applications, and publicly deployed it on Netlify.

 ## Features I chose to include